-Even for a well cycled home aquarium, sometimes out of blue you get a reading of ammonia or/and nitrite.
+Even for a well-cycled home aquarium, sometimes out of the blue you get a reading of ammonia or/and nitrite.
 When such incident has happened, we call it ammonia and nitrite spike, or a mini-cycle.
-We must fix the problem as quickly as possible in order to prevent fish from getting killed.
+We must fix the problem as quickly as possible to prevent fish from getting killed.
 To fix the problem, we must first determine the causes for the build-up of ammonia and nitrite.

 What are ammonia and nitrite?
 Why are they in the fish tank?

-For more details, please refer to Aquarium Nitrogen Cycle and Fishless Cycling.
-In a well cycled aquarium, both the ammonia and nitrite readings should be 0ppm.
-If you have not done a fishless cycling before getting any fish, it is unavoidable to have high concentration of ammonia and nitrite in your aquarium once you have put fish in it.
+In a well-cycled aquarium, both the ammonia and nitrite readings should be 0ppm.
+If you have not done a fishless cycling before getting any fish, it is unavoidable to have a high concentration of ammonia and nitrite in your aquarium once you have put fish in it.
 Read for more information on fishless cycling if you have no idea what it is.

 Possible causes for ammonia and nitrite spikes in a cycled aquarium

-A. Bacteria colonies in your filter media have collapsed or at least being damaged.
+1. Bacteria colonies in your filter media have collapsed, or something has damaged it.

 This can happen when you have used some strong medications for your fish.
 Or perhaps you have washed the filter media too “clean” by using untreated tap water or squeezed it too hard and too many times.
 When you have fewer bacteria doing their job of converting ammonia and nitrite to nitrate, it is easy to understand why there is a surplus of ammonia and nitrite in the fish tank.

-Either you have overstocked the aquarium with too many fish (More fish mean more ammonia is produced), or there is something rotting in the fish tank.
+Either you have overstocked the aquarium with too many fish (More fish means more ammonia).
+Or something is rotting in the fish tank.
 It could be too much fish poop or leftover fish food, or even one or two dead fish.

 How to deal with ammonia and nitrite spike in an aquarium?